• Concerts & Events

 We commit to:

-• Centering the orchestra as a vehicle for both tradition and transformation / performing the great works of the past alongside new, diverse, and underrepresented voices.
+• Centering the orchestra as a vehicle for both tradition and transformation — honouring the legacy of the orchestral repertoire in conversation with contemporary works that express today’s perspectives and experiences.

 We believe that when orchestral institutions open themselves to new ways of creating and listening, they become not just keepers of tradition — but catalysts for discovery, dialogue, and belonging.
-In Kamloops, we are building an artistic practice that is both rooted and restless: grounded in excellence, shaped by community, and open to the world.
+In Kamloops, we are building an artistic practice that is both rooted and restless: grounded in meaningful artistic expression, shaped by community, and open to the world.

 Kamloops Symphony Orchestra Music Directors